rehierl/node-tree-outliner/3-basic-design/3-6-0-design-7.md

 **CLARIFICATION**
 A sectioning node does not belong to its own section:
-A sectioning node binds the contents of a section to the node tree.
+Binds the contents of a section to the node tree.

 ```
 Node Section.sectioningNode